Paul Lay

 Alexandre Kantorow

-In 2019, at age 22, Alexandre Kantorow became the first French pianist to win the Tchaikovsky Competition’s First Prize, as well as the Grand Prix, awarded only three times before in the competition’s history.
-Hailed by critics as the “reincarnation of Liszt” (Fanfare Magazine), he received the Gilmore Artist Award 2024, considered one of the most prestigious international piano prizes, and awarded only every 4 years.
-He is the first French artist and youngest winner of the Gilmore Artist Award.
+In 2019 Alexandre Kantorow became the first French pianist to win the gold medal at the Tchaikovsky Competition, as well as the Grand Prix, awarded only three times before in the competition’s history.
+He has been hailed by critics as ‘the reincarna tion of Liszt’ (Fanfare), and in 2024 he became the youngest and first French winner of the Gilmore Artist Award, one of the most prestigious and important American and international music prizes, awarded every four years.
+Alexandre Kantorow has appeared with some of the world’s greatest con – ductors.

 Denis Matsuev